The huge Grammys record Taylor Swift could break this year

 The “Cruel Summer” singer made headlines with her latest Song of the Year nomination, which made her the only person to ever receive seven nods in that category.
 Additionally, she could make more Grammys history if she wins Album of the Year for Midnights.

-At the moment, she’s tied with Stevie Wonder and Frank Sinatra with three Album of the Year trophies.
+At the moment, she’s tied with Stevie Wonder, Paul Simon and Frank Sinatra with three Album of the Year trophies.
 If she beats the other nominees in the category – Boygenius, Janelle Monaé, Jon Batiste, Lana Del Rey, Miley Cyrus, SZA and Olivia Rodrigo – Swift would become the first and only person to win Album of the Year four times.

 Jack Antonoff could become one of the only artists to win in all four major categories